P3 Maths Tuition

 Frequently Asked Questions

 P3 introduces fractions and model drawing — two concepts that form the backbone of Singapore Mathematics.
+It is also the year of the GEP (Gifted Education Programme) screening test, making strong mathematical foundations especially important.
 Students who master these in P3 find upper primary much more manageable.
-We ensure strong foundations through systematic teaching and plenty of practice.
+Read about common primary maths mistakes to avoid.

-We use concrete materials and visual representations to help students understand fraction concepts.
-Starting with hands-on activities, we gradually move to abstract understanding of equivalence, comparison, and basic operations with fractions.
+We use concrete materials like fraction bars and visual representations to help students understand fraction concepts intuitively.
+Starting with hands-on activities, we gradually move to abstract understanding of equivalence, comparison, and basic operations with fractions, including addition and subtraction of like and related fractions.
+Read our guide to common primary maths mistakes.

 The bar model is a visual tool used in Singapore Mathematics to represent word problems.
 It helps students understand relationships between quantities and plan their solutions.
 Mastering bar models in P3 is essential for tackling complex problems in P4-P6.